-The term sprint out and naked are commonly used in Pop Warner and professional football.
+The terms sprint out and naked is commonly used in Pop Warner and professional football.
 What do these terms mean?

 Sprint out and naked are two offensive concepts in football.
 Both concepts get the quarterback on the move and allow him to throw or run the football.
 Offenses often leave the defensive end unblocked, hoping the quarterback can outrun them.